rajatkb/Stock-Image-Service/README.md

 * When using Caching for single query

+Autocannon benchmark for 100 concurrent with 10000 request to search service.
+The performance is better for lesser concurrency and higher LIBUV_THREADPOOL count

 ┌─────────┬────────┬────────┬────────┬────────┬───────────┬───────────┬────────────┐
 │ Stat    │ 2.5%   │ 50%    │ 97.5%  │ 99%    │ Avg       │ Stdev     │ Max        │
 ├─────────┼────────┼────────┼────────┼────────┼───────────┼───────────┼────────────┤